griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 Create new opportunities when the profiles are too rigid.

-**Reach out** to people for interview who may not be initially confident or think they have enough relevent experience.
+**Reach out** to people for interview who may not be initially confident or think they have enough relevant experience.

-Typically job descriptions get over stuffed and are more aspirational than realistic - worse contain nonsense word salads "agile squads of cross-functional teams".
+Typically, job descriptions get over stuffed and are more aspirational than realistic - worse contain nonsense word salads "agile squads of cross-functional teams".

-Don't include "fullstack ninja rock-star" style terminolgy.
-Check against [joblint](https://www.npmjs.com/package/joblint).
+Don't include "fullstack ninja rock-star" style terminology where [language in your job post influences the gender of your hires](https://textio.com/blog/language-in-your-job-post-predicts-the-gender-of-your-hire/13034792944).

 State in the job description that for example, people with more than half of the requirements are welcome to apply.